basho/basho_docs/source/languages/en/riak/ops/advanced/strong-consistency.md

 command that provides insight into the current status of the consensus subsystem undergirding strong consistency.

-Running the command by itself will provide of the current state of the strong consistency subsystem:
+Running the command by itself will provide the current state of the strong consistency subsystem:

 ```bash